If you’ve been in the music industry for any length of time, you’ve probably heard the terms “LP” and “EP” before.

 What Is An EP?

-We’ve already looked at what an EP is, but in short it refers to an extended play vinyl record.
-It usually contains more music than a single, but less than a full-length album, about three to five tracks as I mentioned earlier.
+We’ve already looked at what an EP is, but in short it refers to an extended play vinyl record, CD or even digital download.
+It usually contains more music than a single, but less than a full-length album, about three to six tracks as I mentioned earlier.

 For all intents and purposes, an EP today is just any release that’s about half the length of a full album.
 But with the return of vinyl records, it’s not bad to be aware of its original meaning as well.